Overview

 - Valencia, Spain experienced historical levels of flooding on October 29 and 30, causing widespread property damage and loss of life.
 The (re)insurance market is now calculating the financial impacts and evaluating the unique characteristics of the event to improve our understanding and preparedness for future events.

 - This was caused by a DANA (a Spanish acronym representing a high-altitude, cut-off low-pressure storm system), where a cold air mass broke from the jet stream, colliding with warm Mediterranean air and forming a slow-moving storm with heavy rainfall.
-This produced heavy rains on October 26.
+Heavy rains began as soon as October 26.

 - On October 28, golf-ball-size hailstones pelted the city of Almeria, accompanied by severe rain that left the city flooded.